Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Essence of Complimentarity.md

 # The Essence of Complimentarity
 [[Hypothesis]] [[Logic]]

-Complementarity autonyms represent a pair of symetri operators.
+Complementarity autonyms represent a pair of symetric operators.
-These can be symmetrical or asymetrical.
+Graded autonyms are asymetric and ma implicitly involve a third state

-**Symetric examples**
+**Complementary autonyms**
 Subjective | Objective
 Equal | Opposite
 And | Or

-**Asymmetric example**
+**Graded autonyms**
 Equal | Distinct

 When a dyad takes symmetric form, in that it is self canceling, it's assumed that its terms can be transformed into symmetric threeness.
 This `fundemental triplication` takes only one form; a set of three terms that correspond to and describe either term within the symetrical dyads.